SIGN UP FOR THE WAITING LIST

 Vortic is an engineering and manufacturing company with expertise in converting antique American pocket watch movements into wristwatches.
 The American Artisan Series and Railroad Edition are engineering systems designed to protect and preserve pieces of American history.

 The Military Edition is a special example of this technology and has been over-built to house these extremely rare and valuable military mechanisms.
-Every metal component has been precision cut from blocks of 316L Stainless Steel inside Vortic's Colorado facility.
+Every case component has been precision cut from blocks of 316L Stainless Steel, Aluminum Bronze and Titanium inside Vortic's Colorado manufacturing facility.

 Only the best materials were sourced for this project due to the priceless nature of the timepieces being converted.
 The case is 49mm in diameter which is on the larger side of average, but we've sloped the lugs around your wrist and kept the crown at 12 o'clock to achieve a comfortable fit.